The History of

 & the Wilhelmina Gill Service Center

-From 1970-1987 Mrs. Wilhelmina "Willa" Gill was an employee of Catholic Social Service, eventually becoming the Director of Emergency Assistance Services for Wyandotte County in Kansas.
+Wilhelmina "Willa" Gill was an employee of Catholic Social Service before becoming the Director of Emergency Assistance Services for Wyandotte County in Kansas.
 Through the Emergency Assistance Program, which only had two staff members, the program helped over 300 people in the Kansas City area.

 After attending a conference, Willa approached Mr. Louis Finocchario, former Executive Director of Catholic Social Services, with her idea of starting a Casserole Meal and got permission to pursue this spirit-led ministry.